aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/jsonlayoutoptions/_index.md

 ```

-the format of date value.
+Gets the format of date value.

 **Returns:**
 java.lang.String